This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Big Bend And the View of the Triple Arches - Mile Marker 30

-Right after you pass the Weeping Wall, you will reach the Big Bend.
-It is basically a huge u-shaped turn on the Going-to-the-Sun Road.
+You will reach the Big Bend right after you pass the Weeping Wall.
+It is a huge U-shaped turn on the Going-to-the-Sun Road.
 There is plenty of parking at this place, so you should not have any issues finding a spot.

 This is the perfect spot to soak in the views of the mountains surrounding the valley below.
-You will be able to see Cannon Mountain, Mount Oberlin, Heavens Peak, and Clements Mountain in the distance.
+You can see Cannon Mountain, Mount Oberlin, Heavens Peak, and Clements Mountain in the distance.

-Also, the views of the Going-to-the-Sun Raod as it winds its way up and down the mountainsides are very good at this spot and you can really appreciate this engineering marvel.
+Also, the views of the Going-to-the-Sun Raod as it winds up and down the mountainsides are very good at this spot and you can appreciate this engineering marvel.

 The Big Bend on Going-to-the-Sun Road